Local SEO is of prime importance to service based businesses looking to increase their qualified leads in a metro area.

 Other Ranking Factors makes sure you are using local signals like area code, city, and state correctly in your title tags and page content.

 Gathering reviews is a huge part of local SEO, but also one of the biggest hurdles for business owners.
 ReviewBiz allows customers to go directly to your review profiles from your website.

 It defaults to including your main review profiles (Google+, Yelp, Bing, Yahoo) and some secondary ones, but you can also add custom review profiles.

 ReviewFlow allows you to find your review profiles on the web, and then track how many reviews you have, and see what people are saying about you on each.
 Each profile has a link to the page in question.

-BrightLocal is a tool I didn’t know existed a few months ago, but one that is extremely beneficial to web agencies or businesses interested in improving and monitoring their local SEO.
+BrightLocal is a tool that is extremely beneficial to web agencies or businesses interested in improving and monitoring their local SEO.